'We are living every parent's worst nightmare'

 Video

-Federal Judge Salas and her family were targeted by an "anti-feminist" lawyer in their New Jersey home.
+Federal Judge Esther Salas and her family were targeted by an armed lawyer in their New Jersey home.

-She appeared in a video calling for more privacy protection for federal judges, saying that the gunman "had a complete dossier" on her.

-Her 20-year-old son Daniel was killed and her husband Mark Anderl was injured in the attack on 19 July.

 -